Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(6) this is  a script that lists all local variables and environment variables, and functions
+(7) this is a script that creates a new local variable